kasuganosoras/tabby-server-stats/README.md

 ## **Usage**

-The stats will automatically appear when you connect to a Linux server via SSH.
+The stats will automatically appear when you connect to a Linux server via SSH or Local Shell.
 You can toggle visibility using the "Activity" icon in the toolbar.

 ### **How to use Custom Metrics**